tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-autoscale-cli.md

 This command simulates CPU load without introducing package installation errors.

 ## Monitor the active autoscale rules
-To monitor the number of VM instances in your scale set, use the watch command.
+To monitor the number of VM instances in your scale set, use the `watch` command.
 It may take up to 5 minutes for the autoscale rules to begin the scale-out process in response to the CPU load.
-However, once it happens, you can exit watch with Ctrl-c.
+However, once it happens, you can exit watch with *CTRL + C* keys.

 By then, the scale set will automatically increase the number of VM instances to meet the demand.
 The following command shows the list of VM instances in the scale set: